-Content marketing manager has the challenging role of promoting a business through content is a challenging role that is usually left to content marketing managers.
-Filling that position requires tremendous efforts.
+Content marketing manager has the challenging role of promoting a business through content and stories.
+Filling content marketing manager’s position requires tremendous effort.
 Apart from being stellar content writers, they need to be able to manage all the creative resources in a company and find the best ways to use words as a promotional tool.

 As you already know, the content marketing manager is not a more official name for a copywriter.
 A list of responsibilities associated with this role is long enough and not limited to creating content for marketing purposes only.
 Their duties can be divided into 3 different groups: